 @r1chard5mith Unfortunately on his website the only testable prediction he talks about is actually detecting things at the Planck scale level, which is currently technologically impossible.
 It’s unfalsifiable in that sense, but based on what he’s said so far it seems to have already been falsified by other tests.
 We’ll see if he has a different opinion, though.

 Mark, I am not asking you to be “bound to work within the confines of what [you] consider to be nonsense narratives”.
 The questions I am asking were all either (a) asking you to resolve inconsistencies that are totally internal to your hypothesis or (b) asking you to resolve inconsistencies between your hypothesis and what we already observe about the physical world.
 I have have not made any criticisms that rely on existing physical models.
 I am asking you to resolve very specific ways in which your hypothesis appears to already be falsified and you are largely dodging my questions.
 Your response to my criticism that this hypothesis can’t explain physical observations like Einstein rings or the fact that gravitational lensing leaves the wavelength of light unchanged was to launch into an ad hominem attack on physicists at large.
 You also did not answer my question about how an implementation of Maxwell’s equations on new particles could explain phenomena of large-scale electrically neutral structures.
-Your response to my question on photon interactions was to posit non-scattering drag, but such a thing has never been observed.
 I’m not sure how you would know that physicists have done “curve-fitting to explain esoteric nonsensical narratives” over the last 45 years when you self-admittedly do not understand the physics they are doing or their models.
 You have also not told us how this hypothesis resolves any of the very specific and technical incompatibilities between general relativity and quantum field theory.
 None of what you’ve written has even attempted to address or make reference to the problems you’re saying your hypothesis resolves.
 It seems to me that we have every cause to reject this hypothesis based on its incompatibility with existing data and lack of explanatory power.

 I have not dodged any question.
 I have been clear on what I envision and what I haven’t.
 I have also been clear that I am working on a narrative and linkages to GR-QM era science.
 It is a process and progress is being made as you can see from my blog and the dates of the articles.
 There is a huge amount of information to consider and this process often requires running out on a limb, seeing if it bears the weight of thought experiment, and running back quickly if it doesn’t.
 That is not a dodge.
 That is simply the process.
 I am doing this ‘open-source,’ not creating in the dark and hoping to reveal a masterpiece decades hence.
 So yes, there will be errors, inconsistencies, vagueness, and lots I don’t know (yet).